Kyobinoyo/OpenshockPrefabs/README.md

 ### Q: Why can't I shock myself?
 I have the Sender and Receiver on my avatar!
 A: In the *Receiver* script enable **Allow Self**

+### Q: Why do I have to merge Animators and stuff myself when I want to use it in CVR?
+A: Sadly there is not solution like VRCFury I'm aware of that is made for CVR.
+That means no fancy tool to do the annoying work.